Read the latest and greatest from our team

 Long-Term Effects

 There are numerous reasons why Vicodin is so widely abused.
-Because it’s prescribed by healthcare professionals, many assume that it’s not that dangerous.
+Because healthcare professionals prescribe it, many assume that it’s not that dangerous.
 This is misguided.
-Vicodin and its component substances are powerful and over time have ruinous effects on both the mind and body.
+Vicodin and its component substances are powerful and, over time, have ruinous effects on both the mind and body.

 Different Names for Vicodin

-Vicodin is produced by multiple pharmaceutical companies and is often marketed with different names, though the base compounds tend to be the same.
+Vicodin is produced by multiple pharmaceutical companies and is often marketed under different names, although the base compounds tend to remain the same.
 The following four are the most common names for the painkiller:

 • Norco